jinyaoMa/vuepress-theme-mustom/README.md

 ### gallery

 You can add online images to gallery page, and they will be inserted to very top of the page and following by your local images that are auto appended.
+Local images are located at `/$docs/.vuepress/public/gallery`.
+To see mine, click [here](./$docs/.vuepress/public/gallery).

 ```js
 gallery: [/*{ format; these gallery items will be appended to /gallery/ page